Being charged with a major traffic offence such as drink driving can be distressing, especially if it comes with a period of disqualification.

 If you are due to face court for driving charges, taking a traffic offenders program has a number of benefits.

-Not only will you gain useful information to help you be a safer driver, participation in a traffic offenders program can encourage the magistrate to look more leniently on you and could help you get a less severe penalty or even avoid a criminal conviction altogether by achieving what’s known as a ‘section 10’ – which means guilty but no criminal record, no disqualification and no fine.
+Not only will you gain useful information to help you be a safer driver, participation in a traffic offenders program can encourage the magistrate to look more leniently on you and could help you get a less severe penalty or even avoid a criminal conviction altogether by achieving what’s known as a ‘section 10 (now section 10 dismissal or conditional release order)’ – which means guilty but no criminal record, no disqualification and no fine.

 Some driving offences come with serious penalties, especially for repeat offenders.